The Character Forward Initiative

 We foster moral and intellectual community around issues fundamental to living well in a pluralistic and technological age

-Serving with Integrity
+Serving With Integrity

-We believe in delivering our best to the clients and communities we serve.
-When student projects are left unfinished, we don’t let that potential go to waste.
 Steve McClelland, executive director of the Christensen Family Center for Innovation at Duke, is working on Project Posterity, a system that will allow unfinished projects to be “recycled,” passed along to other Duke colleagues.
-Reach out to Steve McClelland for more information.

 News & Highlights